Logo Easea App

 • Competent authorities, in compliance with legal obligations

 • Google LLC, acting as a data processor pursuant to Art.
-28 of the GDPR, for the Google Analytics service.
+28 of the GDPR, for Google Analytics and Google APIs services (including Google Maps and related services).
 Data collected through Google Analytics constitutes pseudonymised personal data (online identifiers, browsing data).
 The user's IP address is anonymised before transmission to Google servers.
-Processing takes place only with the user's prior consent (Art.
-6.1.a GDPR)
+Processing via Google Analytics takes place only with the user's prior consent (Art.
+6.1.a GDPR).
+Google APIs services necessary for platform operation are used on the basis of legitimate interest (Art.
+6.1.f GDPR)

 Personal data will not be disclosed to unauthorised third parties.